IBMStreams/streamsx.testing/examples/operators/README.md

 ## Toolkit Under Test

 com.ibm.streamsx.testing.examples.operators.app is the toolkit under test.
-The toolkit contains two composite operators:
+The toolkit contains two operators:

-* com.ibm.streamsx.testing.examples.operators::MultipyBy - This is the SPL composite under test.
+* com.ibm.streamsx.testing.examples.operators::MultiplyBy - This is the SPL composite under test.
 This composite contains a single Custom operator.
-The goal of the example is to test that the logic of this Custom operator.
+The goal of the example is to test the logic of MultipliBy composite operator.
 * com.ibm.streamsx.testing.examples.operators.app::Main - This is the main composite that uses the MultiplyBy composite operator.

+## SPL Test Composite

+To test the `MultiplyBy` operator, we need a SPL Test Composite.
+A test composite is responsible for the following:

+* Generate test data to the operator under test
+* Invoke the operator under test
+* Output data from the test

+The advantages of having this SPL Test composite are:

+* It is easier to generate test data using Beacon and sending the data to the operator under test.
+An alternative is to generate the test data in Java and Python.
+But this makes the set up a bit more complicated as you have to cross language boundary.
+It is easier to have data generation and the invocation of the operator in a single language.
-The SPL test composite invokes the operator under test (in this case connecting it to a Beacon as a source) and then the Java or Python test apis are used to invoke the test composite and verify the correct data is produced.
+* The SPL Test Composite outputs the data from the test run, allowing us to use the Java Application API or Python Application API to access the data to verify the correct data is produced.

-In this example, we have the following projects:
+In this example, the SPL test composite is stored in **com.ibm.streamsx.testing.examples.operator.spl** project.

-* com.ibm.streamsx.testing.examples.composites.app - This contains the SPL composite under test as well as the main composite for an application.
+## Running the Test Composite

+To test the operator, we need to invoke the SPL Test composite.
+Invocation of the SPL Test composite means the following:

+* Use Java / Python application to create a topology
-* com.ibm.streamsx.testing.examples.composites.spl - This contains the SPL composite for testing
+* In this topology, invoke the SPL composite
+* Get ther resulting stream from the test composite
+* Validate that the resulting stream contains the right data
+* Submit the topology as standlone or distributed

+This example demonstrates how you can do this in both Java and Python:

-* com.ibm.streamsx.testing.examples.composites.java - This project demonstrates how clients can test SPL composites using Java Application API and the JUnit framework
+* com.ibm.streamsx.testing.examples.operators.java - This project shows how you can use the Java Application API and JUnit to automate testing of an SPL operator.
-* com.ibm.streamsx.testing.examples.composites.python - This project demonstrates how clients can test SPL composites using the Python Application API and the Python unittest framework
+* com.ibm.streamsx.testing.examples.operators.python - This project shows how you can use the Python Application API and the unittest framework to automate testing of an SPL operator.